 MADRID PLUGS & ELECTRICITY

-If you are bringing any electrical appliances to Spain you might wonder “What is the kind of plug and voltage?
+if you are a foreigner and you are bringing any electrical appliances to Spain you might wonder “What is the kind of plug and voltage in Spain?”

-Well like in France, Portugal, Belgium or Italy: Spain uses the 220V voltage, 2 round pins (see the image).
-Plug adapters are available everywhere in case you’re coming from London or the USA or other countries.
+Like in France, Portugal, Belgium or Italy, Spain uses the 220V voltage, 2 round pins (see the image).
+Plug adapters are available everywhere in case you’re coming from London or the USA or any other countries.

-But as a Gay Traveler worldwide, sure you have yet one no?!
+But as a Worldwide Gay Traveler, sure you have one yet right ?!